Approval of Nursing Education Programs

 This toolkit contains valuable information about program approval and national nursing accreditation, such as:

-- A one-page document for legislators and policymakers on why boards of nursing should be approving nursing programs
+- A one-page document for legislators and policymakers on why U.S. nursing regulatory bodies should be approving nursing programs

 - Guidelines on making successful joint visits with the national nursing accreditors